Skip to Content

 Varnish is a key to make our creative heritage last longer.

-Once we finished our work we should think how to make sure it will live long life, especially if you create it for sale.
+Once we finish our work we should think about how to make sure it will live a long life, especially if you create it for sale.

-As we know varnish protects acrylic painting from dust, environment, enriches colors but also, we apply varnish first of all, to remove and replace it later.
+As we know varnish protects the acrylic painting from dust, and the environment, and enriches colors but we also apply varnish first, to remove and replace it later.
 Such an irony, that something is useful because we can remove it!

 Removing and replacing varnish can give your painting hundreds of years.